Edit

 In Power Query, you can create a table that contains an aggregate value for each unique value in a column.
 Power Query groups each unique value, does an aggregate calculation for each value, and pivots the column into a new table.

-Diagram showing a table on the left with a blank column and rows.
+Diagram showing the left table with a blank column and rows.
 An Attributes column contains nine rows with A1, A2, and A3 repeated three times.
 A Values column contains, from top to bottom, values V1 through V9.
-With the columns pivoted, a table on the right contains a blank column and rows, the Attributes values A1, A2, and A3 as column headers, with the A1 column containing the values V1, V4, and V7, the A2 column containing the values V2, V5, and V8, and the A3 column containing the values V3, V6, and V9.
+With the columns pivoted, the right table contains a blank column and rows.
+The Attributes values A1, A2, and A3 are column headers.
+The A1 column contains the V1, V4, and V7 values.
+The A2 column contains the V2, V5, and V8 values.
+Finally, the A3 column containing the V3, V6, and V9 values.

 Imagine a table like the one in the following image.